 History of Yamaha Wind Instruments

-Yamaha's first wind instrument, the YTR-1 Trumpet was released in 1966.
-Since then, Yamaha has developed a wide range of brass and woodwind instruments utilising the latest technologies as well as skills honed over the years.
+Yamaha's first wind instrument, "the YTR-1 Trumpet," was released in 1966.
+By utilizing the latest technology and skills honed over the years, Yamaha has developed a wide range of brass and woodwind instruments.

-Working with everyone from professional musicians to those who are taking their first musical breath, Yamaha will continue on this journey to enrich people’s lives through music.
+Working with musicians from professional to those who are taking their first musical breath, Yamaha will continue on this journey to enrich people’s lives through music.

 The first Yamaha branded wind instrument, the YTR-1 trumpet was launched.